fishtree-attempt/simple-linear-regression-public-health/episodes/04-multiLvlFactor.md

 > answer the following questions:
 >
 > A) What average weight does the model predict, on average,
-> for an individual who is characterised as not experiencing depressed days?
+> for an individual who is not experiencing depressed days?
 > B) By how much is weight expected to change,
 > on average, for each other level of `Depressed`?
 > C) Given these two values and the names of the response and explanatory